SPORT: XC Biking

 ABOUT MICHAEL ROBINSON

 How did you get into XC biking?
-Can you remember your first race?

 I grew up in the UK.
 I rode a bike from a young age but it all really began when we moved houses to the next town and right next to a park with trails.
 A normal town park on a river with enough of a network of trails that I could amuse myself for hours This was where I learned how to ride on dirt for the first time.
 My steel tank of a bike with calliper brakes, tires with a solid centre ridge and reflectors on the wheels didn’t really hold me back and I was not going to let the bike slow me down.